Solar eclipse resources offered to Ohio landowners

 Listen to an episode of “Legal with Leah” on this topic and others here.

-“Legal with Leah” is a part of Ohio Farm Bureau’s online Ohio Landowner Toolkit.
-Ohio Farm Bureau works to provide landowners with the information to help manage their property and to stay up to date on rural issues.
+Ohio Farm Bureau works to provide landowners with the information to help manage their property and to stay up-to-date on rural issues.
 Owning land comes with special responsibilities, and Ohio Farm Bureau is here to help.
-Members can download the Ohio Landowner Toolkit and access other bonus online content.
+Members can download the Ohio Landowner Toolkit for more information.

 Published in the January/February 2016 issue of Buckeye Farm News.